givens/getdata008-CourseProject/Codebook_tidy2.md

 "fBodyAcc-meanFreq-Z"

-## Mean of Frequency of Body Acceleration Jerk, where units are ??
+### Mean of Frequencies for Body Acceleration Jerk

 "fBodyAccJerk-mean-X"